 The company valuation of a family business is closely tied to family business succession, including retirement planning, taxes, compensation, financing, and more.
 At Nicolosi Galluzo, we find that because they are so close to the heart of the business, family councils can play an invaluable role in determining the fair market value, investment value, and liquidation value of their family company.
 An effective family council can create value in a closely held business through:

 - a business value proposition for company products

 - corporate financing strategies

 Family councils preserve wealth.

 Business succession planning is just the beginning.
 At Nicolosi Galluzzo, our family business planning experts work closely with family councils to minimize estate and gift taxes, create responsible retirement plans and family trusts, leverage life insurance, and more.
 Protecting the family business assets through family business succession takes proactive, long-term planning, and we are always here to help.

-If you or your company are considering creating a family council as part of your long-term succession planning, it’s time to sit down with a personal advisor from our skilled Business Transition team.
+If you or your company are considering creating a family council as part of your long-term succession planning, it’s time to sit down with a personal advisor from our skilled family lawyer.